dashpay/platform/packages/dashmate/README.md

 ```
 USAGE
-  $ mn reset
+  $ mn group:reset

 OPTIONS
-  -v, --verbose        use verbose mode for output
-  --config=config      configuration name to use
   -h, --hard           reset config as well as data
   -p, --platform-only  reset platform data only
+  -v, --verbose        use verbose mode for output
+  --group=group        group name to use
 ```

 With the hard reset mode enabled, corresponding configs will be reset as well.
 To proceed, running the node [setup](#setup-node) is required.